Unfancied Malaysian stuns cycling world champion

 "It's devastating, it'll take a little while to get over this one.
 To lose like that is embarrassing."

-"It's just hard, it's a nightmare unfolding," added Glaetzer, whose keirin victory on Friday was Australia's fifth track cycling gold at these Games.

-The 22-year-old Sahrom, who had taken the last spot in qualifying at the sold-out, 4,000-capacity Anna Meares Velodrome, was in shock.
+The 22-year-old Sahrom, who had taken the last qualifying spot at Anna Meares Velodrome, was in shock.

 "Matthew Glaetzer is a world champion and he's absolutely fast.